-XMLSpy includes a JSON Viewer and intelligent JSON Editor.
-With support for JSON, JSON5, JSON Lines, and JSON with Comments (JSONC) it allows you to view and edit JSON files using the same intuitive text code editor and grid / tree view that are available for XML editing, with useful editing guides and entry helpers.
-XMLSpy also makes it easy to convert XML to JSON or convert JSON to XML.
+XMLSpy provides numerous JSON editing tools.
+With support for JSON, JSON5, JSON Lines, and JSON with Comments (JSONC) it allows you to view and edit documents using the same intuitive text code editor and grid / tree view that are available for XML editing, with useful editing guides and entry helpers.
+The software also makes it easy to convert XML to JSON or convert JSON to XML.

-Unlike any other JSON editor, XMLSpy supports both JSON and XML, offering you an easy way to work with JSON data in the same environment where you're developing XML, AJAX, and Web services applications, giving you the best of both worlds.
+Unlike other tools, XMLSpy supports both JSON and XML, offering you an easy way to work with JSON data in the same environment where you're developing XML, AJAX, and Web services applications, giving you the best of both worlds.

-XMLSpy also includes an easy to use, graphical JSON Schema editor for developing, validating, and generating JSON Schemas.
-To get started on JSON or JSON5 development, you can generate a sample JSON instance from any JSON Schema.
-Then, continue viewing and editing the JSON data in text or tree view as described below.
+XMLSpy also includes an easy to use, graphical JSON Schema editor for developing, validating, and generating schemas.
+To get started, you can generate a sample JSON instance from any JSON Schema.
+Then, continue viewing and editing the document in text or tree view as described below.

 JSON Grid makes it easy to modify or reorganize the structure of the document using drag-and-drop.
 Active buttons in each cell provide shortcuts for the most common display, filtering, and editing tasks.
 During editing, these buttons make it fast to add a child item, change a type, toggle between table and list view, and so on.

-For faster editing, JSON Grid auto-detects string, number, boolean, and null values as you type.
+For faster editing, XMLSpy auto-detects string, number, boolean, and null values as you type.
 Other types can be manually selected within the cell.